-Ramah is a transformative Jewish experience for campers, staff, families, and communities of the New York Metropolitan area.
-Located on over two hundred acres in lower Dutchess County, Camp Ramah in the Berkshires provides an immersive Jewish camping experience in which campers will learn new skills and develop lifelong friendships.
+Ramah Berkshires creates joyful Jewish experiences for campers, staff, families, and communities of the New York Metropolitan area.
+Located on over two hundred acres in lower Dutchess County, Ramah Berkshires provides an immersive Jewish camping environment in which campers will learn new skills and develop lifelong friendships.
 Our campers participate in a mix of arts, athletics, and outdoor education programming infused with a love of Israeli culture and Jewish heritage.
 Through shared prayer, song, and communal living our campers and staff develop strong Jewish identities.
-Camp Ramah in the Berkshires is an inclusive community with the Breira B’Ramah program helping children with learning and social challenges experience the magic of a Ramah summer.
+Ramah Berkshires is an inclusive community with the Tikvah/Breira B’Ramah program helping children with learning and social challenges experience the magic of a Ramah summer.

-All campers live in bunks with 12–16 campers and 2-5 trained staff.
+All campers live in bunks with 12–16 campers and two to five trained staff.
 Bunks are divided by gender and school grade.
 Campers are provided shelving for personal possessions.
 Each bunk has two showers, sinks, and bathrooms.
 Bunking requests can be submitted via our digital form in the spring.

-Yes, we have your child’s food allergies covered.
-The most important job we do at Camp Ramah in the Berkshires is to safeguard your child’s health and safety.
-CRB is “nut aware.”
+Yes, we have your child’s food allergies covered—the most important job we do at Ramah Berkshires is to safeguard your child’s health and safety.
+Camp is “nut aware.”
 We do not serve or cook with any products containing nuts or traces of nuts.
 Specific camper food allergies are addressed on an individual basis.
 Contact firstname.lastname@example.org to discuss food allergy issues.